Resources

 Eastern USA:

-• Quincy Koetz (https://quincykoetz.com/): Many trip reports throughout the United States and eastern Canada, especially in New England and Calfornia.
+• Quincy Koetz (https://quincykoetz.com/): Many trip reports throughout the United States and eastern Canada, especially in New England and California.
 Many obscure destinations.
 This site was very helpful when I was planning trips in Maine and New Hampshire.

 • PureADK (https://pureadirondacks.com/): Hiking directions for all 46 Adirondack High Peaks.